rh-jmc-team/jfr-native-image-tests/README.md

 Exceptions will be thrown where tests fail.

 ### Creating new tests
 Add new event tests under the "events" directory.
-All tests should implement `com.redhat.ni.tester.Test` interface.
+All tests should extend `com.redhat.ni.tester.Test` class.
 To include your new test in the test harness, add it in the `com.redhat.ni.tester.Tester.loadTests()` method.
-In addition to launching each test, `com.redhat.ni.tester.Tester` also includes static helper methods to analyse the JFR snapshot file events.
  Generally, each test should run code that triggers the target event/scenario, then analyze the output JFR snapshot to ensure the desired behaviour occurred.